laurelherting/lmh-headspace/AWS/security.md

 * What are some of the delivery options for SNS?
   * HTTP and HTTPS subscription types

-* Q: AWS service - run code without concern about provisioning underlying resources?
+* AWS service - run code without concern about provisioning underlying resources?
     * ie. virtual machines, databases
     * Answer: Lambda

-### Possible exam security q's:
-1. This Compliance certifications handles security AWS platform for credit card transactions?
+* This Compliance certifications handles security AWS platform for credit card transactions?
 Answer: PCI DSS Level 1 cert
-2. This Compliance guarantees AWS Platform has met standard for secure storage of US medical records
+* This Compliance guarantees AWS Platform has met standard for secure storage of US medical records
 Answer: HIPAA
-3. Compliance for data resiliency: never...
+* Compliance for data resiliency: never...
 Answer: AWS never replicates auto stored s3 data across Regions
-4. Who retains complete control & ownership of your (data) region?
+* Who retains complete control & ownership of your (data) region?
 Answer: you do

 * EBS Exam questions :